19hours/sg-statutes/Acts/Patents Act.md

 (c) the importer has actual or constructive knowledge of the matters referred to in paragraph (b).

-[19/2004 wef 01/07/2004]
+[19/2004]

-(2B) For the purposes of subsection (2A), where the importer has received a written notice containing the prescribed particulars, he shall be deemed to have constructive knowledge of the matters referred to in subsection (2A)(b).
+(4) For the purposes of subsection (3), where the importer has received a written notice containing the prescribed particulars, he shall be deemed to have constructive knowledge of the matters referred to in subsection (3)(b).

-[19/2004 wef 01/07/2004]
+[19/2004]

-(2C) For the avoidance of doubt, in subsection (2A), “patent” does not include a patent granted in any country outside Singapore in respect of the same or substantially the same product and “licensed” shall be construed accordingly.
+(5) For the avoidance of doubt, in subsection (3), “patent” does not include a patent granted in any country outside Singapore in respect of the same or substantially the same product and “licensed” shall be construed accordingly.

-[19/2004 wef 01/07/2004]
+[19/2004]

-(3) In this section —
+(6) In this section —

 (a) “relevant ship” and “relevant aircraft, hovercraft or vehicle” mean, respectively, a ship and an aircraft, a hovercraft or vehicle registered in, or belonging to, any country, other than Singapore, which is a party to the Paris Convention or a member of the World Trade Organisation; and

 (b) “exempted aircraft” means an aircraft to which section 5 of the Air Navigation Act (Cap.
 6) applies.

+[UK Patents 1977, s.
+60]

 [30/2001]